Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `authentication.gssapi.principal`

-  _Mandatory_ if [ticket cache](#authenticationgssapiticketcacheenable) is disabled.
+  _Mandatory if `ticket cache` is disabled_.
 The name of the principal to be used.

 - `authentication.gssapi.ticket.cache.enable`

   _Optional_.
 Enable the use of a ticket cache.
+Can be one of the following:
+  - `true`
+  - `false`

   Default value: `false`.